Understanding podcast pages

 Getting contact information

-You'll see the contacts that we found for this podcast and be able to copy them to your clipboard.
+You'll see the contact information that we found for this podcast and be able to copy them to your clipboard.

-Keep track of this podcast by clicking on the Add to List button in the top-right corner and following the instructions.
+Keep track of this podcast by clicking on the Add to Campaign button and following the instructions.

 Add a private note